 Family time activities can improve your fitness, physically, emotionally and mentally.
 Besides, don’t forget to play with your pets and go for walks with your dogs.
 That adds more recreation and activities to your list.

 4. Try Trifecta

-Trifecta is a modern exercise plan for middle-aged people.
+Trifecta is a modern exercise plan for being active in your 40s and 50’s.
 This program has three main components:

 - Strength training: This prevents the loss of muscle mass.

 - Aerobic or Cardio activity: For active Heart function.

 There are a lot of different strategies to keep yourself fit and active.
 But, the most effective one is a plan you enjoy following..
 It can be pilates, salsa dancing, swimming laps, one-on-one training, boxing, and any number of activities.
 You should focus on the activities that motivates you the most..
 That will help you run the extra mile.

 6. Try a Personal Trainer

 For some people, it is important to customize their training plan.
 They can have pre-existing health conditions or injury issues.
 In that case, it would be really helpful if you register for professional guidance.